 The accurate allocation measurement of oil, water and gas is a constant priority for managers of surface operations, particularly with the recent oil boom in parts of the U.S. These measurements are the basis of the financial transaction between oil companies and royalty owners.

 Valin introduced its new lease automatic-custody-transfer (LACT) configurator tool.
 This new software-application tool assists customers in LACT specification, quotes, component data, and reference documentation.

 on Tue, 10/28/2014

-As the automation and motion control needs of industries using control and drive functions continue to change and progress, the technology that meets those needs must adapt to the growing demand for connectivity, accessibility, and efficiency, all while maintaining a high level of quality and durability.
+As the automation and motion control needs of industries using control and drive functions continue to progress, the technology that meets those needs must adapt to the growing demand for connectivity, accessibility, and efficiency, all while maintaining a high level of quality and durability.

 on Mon, 10/06/2014

 When developing a practical approach to leakage and pollution prevention, plant managers have many options available for instrumentation and equipment.
 Depending on the process, materials, and operation, the method of ensuring the containment of potential contaminants will vary.
 Learn more.

 Jon F. Monsen, Ph.D., P.E., a control valve technology specialist for Valin Corporation, has written a book detailing the many facets of control valves.
 The book, Control Valve Application Technology, Techniques and considerations for properly selecting the right control valve.
 Learn more.

 The recent oil boom in the United States, driven by rapidly advancing extraction technologies, presents new and critical challenges to operators in the measurement of oil, water and gas produced in surface operations.